lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 ## Example Private Key {#example-private}

-An example of a SLH-DSA private key without the public key using id-slh-dsa-sha2-128s:
+An example of an SLH-DSA private key without the public key using id-slh-dsa-sha2-128s:

 ~~~
 -----BEGIN PRIVATE KEY-----